Shell and initialization

 To see all modules that are compatible with your currently loaded modules:

-To see compatible modules whose names start with fftw:
+To see all modules whose names start with fftw:

 module avail fftw